 Elastic: The system stays responsive under varying workload.
 Reactive Systems can react to changes in the input rate by increasing or decreasing the resources allocated to service these inputs.
 This implies designs that have no contention points or central bottlenecks, resulting in the ability to shard or replicate components and distribute inputs among them.
 Reactive Systems support predictive, as well as Reactive, scaling algorithms by providing relevant live performance measures.
 They achieve elasticity in a cost-effective way on commodity hardware and software platforms.

-Message Driven: Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation, location transparency, and provides the means to delegate errors as messages.
+Message Driven: Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation and location transparency.
+This boundary also provides the means to delegate failures as messages.
 Employing explicit message-passing enables load management, elasticity, and flow control by shaping and monitoring the message queues in the system and applying back-pressure when necessary.
 Location transparent messaging as a means of communication makes it possible for the management of failure to work with the same constructs and semantics across a cluster or within a single host.
 Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.

 Large systems are composed of smaller ones and therefore depend on the Reactive properties of their constituents.
 This means that Reactive Systems apply design principles so these properties apply at all levels of scale, making them composable.
 The largest systems in the world rely upon architectures based on these properties and serve the needs of billions of people daily.
 It is time to apply these design principles consciously from the start instead of rediscovering them each time.